${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: Introduction

-{\it Introduction.---} Non-Fermi liquid (NFL) is among the most exotic quantum states in condensed matter systems.
-One class of NFL state is realized at quantum critical points~\cite{Hertz1976, Wolfle2007, Lee2018}, where the gapless collective modes provide a common route to these NFL states.
-The discoveries of high-temperature superconductors~\cite{Muller1986}, heavy-fermion materials~\cite{Coleman2007}, and Moir\'{e} materials such as the twisted bilayer graphene~\cite{Cao2018} have triggered intensive investigations on the strange metal behavior at quantum critical regime.
-Instead of appearing at quantum critical point, the NFL state can arise as a stable phase at zero temperature.
-A prominent example is the two-dimensional (2D) correlated electrons under a strong magnetic field: when the zeroth Landau level (LL) is half-filled, it becomes a fractionalized gapless state~\cite{Halperin1993,Son2015} with large Fermi surface formed by the composite fermions (CFs)~\cite{Jain1989,JainBook}.
+Non-Fermi liquids (NFLs) are among the most exotic quantum states in condensed matters.
+One class of NFL states is realized at quantum critical points (QCPs)~\cite{Hertz1976, Wolfle2007, SachdevBook, Lee2018} with gapless collective mode.
+The most well-known example is the strange metal, which has been intensively investigated after the discoveries of high-temperature superconductors~\cite{Muller1986} and heavy-fermion materials~\cite{Coleman2007}.
+More recently, Moir\'{e} materials such as the twisted bilayer graphene~\cite{Cao2018} have created new excitement.
+Instead of appearing at QCPs, the NFL state can also arise as a stable phase at zero temperature.
+A prominent example is the two-dimensional (2D) electrons under a strong magnetic field: when the zeroth Landau level (LL) is half-filled, it becomes a fractionalized gapless state~\cite{Halperin1993,Son2015} with a large Fermi surface formed by composite fermions (CFs)~\cite{Jain1989,JainBook}.